Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Do Early-Exiting Networks Behave Monotonically?

 Now, let's dive deeper into a key assumption underlying early exiting methods: the monotonicity assumption.
 This assumption posits that as a model processes a token through more layers, its confidence in the prediction for that token should steadily increase.
-In simpler terms, the more computation the model performs on a token, the more certain it becomes about its prediction.
+In simpler terms, the more computation the model performs on a token, the more certain it becomes about a prediction.

 But why is this assumption so important?
 Imagine if a model's confidence didn't increase with more processing.
-It would be like [...........].
-For early exiting to work effectively, we need to be sure that additional computation actually helps the model become more confident.
+Then it would not make sense to exit the network early - the model could be confident of a token at one layer, and then change its prediction entirely in the next layer.
+That is to say, there would be no way of being sure that the model's prediction at a certain layer is truly reliable.
+On the other hand, it seems intuitive that, the more the model thinks about something, the more reliable its prediction is.

 ### Testing the Monotonicity Assumption